United Airlines Flight 232: Failed component

 GE records of the second disk having the serial number of the crash disk indicate that it was made with an RMI Titanium Company titanium billet supplied by Alcoa.
-Research of GE's records showed no other titanium parts were manufactured at GE from this RMI titanium billet during the period of 1969 to 1990.
+Research of GE's records showed no other titanium parts were manufactured at GE from this RMI titanium billet between 1969 and 1990.
 GE records indicate that final finishing and inspection of the crash disk were completed on December 11, 1971.
 Alcoa records indicate that this RMI titanium billet was first cut in 1972 and that all forgings made from this material were for airframe parts.
 If the Alcoa records were accurate, the RMI titanium could not have been used to manufacture the crash disk, indicating that the initially rejected TIMET disk with "an unsatisfactory ultrasonic indication" was the crash disk.

 CF6 engines like the one containing the crash disk were used to power many civilian and military aircraft at the time of the crash.
-Due to concerns that the accident could recur, a large number of in-service disks were examined by ultrasound for indications of defects.
+Due to concerns that the accident could reoccur, a large number of in-service disks were examined by ultrasound for indications of defects.
 The fan disks on at least two other engines were found to have defects like that of the crash disk.
 Prioritization and efficiency of inspections of the many engines suspected would have been aided by determination of the titanium source of the crash disk.
 Chemical analyses of the crash disk intended to determine its source were inconclusive.
 The NTSB report stated that if examined disks were not from the same source, "the records on a large number of GEAE disks are suspect.
-It also means that any AD (Airworthiness Directive) action that is based on the serial number of a disk could fail to have its intended effect because suspect disks could remain in service."
-The FAA report did not explicitly address the effect of these uncertainties on operations of military aircraft that might have contained a suspect disk.
+It also means that any AD [Airworthiness Directive] action that is based on the serial number of a disk could fail to have its intended effect because suspect disks could remain in service."